CMSC 246 Systems Programming

 4 11.87 0.10 0.00

-, you will read only the number that the user types in, not the newline after the number.
+NB: When you use scanf("%d",...), you will read only the number that the user types in, not the newline after the number.
 So if you read a character later on, you’ll read the newline by mistake.
-The solution is to put a space in the format string before the %c
+The solution is to put a space in the format string before the %c.
+As the first bullet on page 45 of the King book explains, this space character instructs scanf to skip any whitespace, including a newline.

 Scripting in Linux

 Once done, you will need to show some sample runs of the three programs.
-In order to record the runs, you can use the Linux command script
+In order to record the runs, you can use the Linux command script.

-Go to your Assignment1 directory and enter the command: script FILENAME
+Go to your Assignment1 directory and enter the command: script FILENAME where FILENAME is some obvious name.
+For instance: add2_script1

 You will get your command prompt back.
 Next, run each of the above programs as you normally would.
 Once done, enter the command: exit